g20090279/Naming-Convention-in-Programming/Matlab.md

     %<to do>
 end

-% Structure variables are named with a capital letter in the beginning Codebook = struct ();
+% Structure variables are named with a capital letter in the beginning.
+The variables inside the structure follow the naming convention of normal variable
+Codebook = struct (
+    firstName, 'Isabelle'
+);
 ```

 Having two variables with names differing only by a final letter s